norlab-ulaval/libpointmatcher/README.md

 If your operating system does not provide it, you must get [Eigen].
 It only needs to be downloaded and extracted.
 [libnabo] must be downloaded and installed, please follow the [libnabo]'s documentation to do so.
-If you want to use YAML-enabled config files, you have to install [yaml-cpp]; on Ubuntu, [ROS] [repositories](http://www.ros.org/wiki/electric/Installation/Ubuntu) provide `yaml-cpp0.2.6-dev`, that you can install with `sudo apt-get install paraview` once these repositories are setuped.
+If you want to use YAML-enabled config files, you have to install [yaml-cpp]; on Ubuntu, [ROS repositories](http://www.ros.org/wiki/electric/Installation/Ubuntu) provide `yaml-cpp0.2.6-dev`.

 Quick compilation and installation under Unix
 ---------------------------------------------